zchee/golang-wiki/WindowsDLLs.md

 ```

-Second way is via syscall.NewProc (etc.) instead of syscall.GetProcAddress.
+2. Using syscall.NewProc instead of syscall.GetProcAddress.
 These are basically some helper methods over the syscall ones, you saw above, and are available in Windows only: http://golang.org/src/pkg/syscall/dll_windows.go

 ```go
 package main